 Centenaire is a short walk west from the luxury four-star Hotel La Perouse.

-Although there's nothing within sight of the beach, just cross the Promenade to av des Phociennes for a cafe-restaurant or walk a few blocks east to enter the Old Town and its vast array of dining possibilities.
+On the west end of the beach is the private beach-restaurant, Le Galet, with an excellent selection of local dishes.
+Or, walk a few blocks east to enter the Old Town and its vast array of dining possibilities.

 There's a public and wheelchair-accessible toilet at the back of Centenaire beach.